-The Do and Don't List for Cooking with Grass Fed Beef
+Cooking with Grass Fed Beef

-Do experiment with additions.
+Experiment with additions.
 Ingredients like caramelized onions, mushrooms, roasted peppers, and cheeses will enhance the flavor and add low fat moisture to your dishes.
 Try adding a pat of seasoned butter or infused oil in the center of the meat prior to cooking.
 Mushrooms, finely grated onion and other veggies can also be gently mixed with ground beef.

-Do consider marinades and rubs.
-Especially marinades that help retain moisture, tenderize, and don't mask the flavor of the beef.
+Enjoy marinades and rubs.
+Look for marinades that help retain moisture, tenderize, and don't mask the flavor of the beef.
 Try ones that have a citrus, vinegar, or wine base.
 Spread marinade or rub on steak, wrap tightly in plastic and let sit overnight in refrigerator.
-Remember that grass-fed beef has a different flavor profile than grain-fed beef.
-So you may have to experiment to find the right marinade that works for your taste preference.
+Remember that grass fed beef has a different flavor profile than grain fed beef, so you may have to experiment to find the right marinade that works for your taste preference.

 Don't over-handle ground beef.
 Form burgers into shape gently.
 We recommend flipping burgers only once or twice.
 Constant flipping causes a loss of juices and longer cook time which can lead to a less juicy burger.

-Do learn to use tongs, not forks to turn steaks and burgers and roasts.
+Use tongs, not forks to turn steaks and burgers and roasts.
 Every time you pierce a piece of meat with a fork to turn it, you're letting more juices out.
 Preserve those good juices!